MLE Webcast: Philosophy

 Track "Philosophy" - Series 1 & 2

-The first MLE webcast series is a course on philosophy, curated by MLE Association Member Prof. Dr. Michel Bitbol, MD.
-Specifically, the course centers around the topic of “Quantum Mechanics: A Theory with no View of the World”.
+The first MLE webcast Track is a course on philosophy, curated by MLE Association Member Prof. Dr. Michel Bitbol, MD.
+The course concentrates on the topic: "Quantum Mechanics: A Theory with no View of the World".

-The interactive webinar (90min.) for Q&A regarding the webcast on Philosophy took place on October 20, 2020 at 18:00 CEST.
+The Q&A webinar on Track Philosophy Series 1 took place on October 20, 2020 at 18:00 CEST.
 MLE Friends had exclusive access to this interactive online event.
+Watch the recording here!

 Michel Bitbol, France

 Michel Bitbol is researcher at CNRS/Ecole Normale Supérieure, Paris, France.
 He received a M.D., a Ph.D. in physics and a 'Habilitation' in philosophy.
 After a start in scientific research, he turned to philosophy of science, editing texts by Erwin Schrödinger and formulating a neo-kantian philosophy of quantum mechanics.

 He then studied the relations between physics and the philosophy of mind, in collaboration with Francisco Varela, and drew a parallel between Buddhist dependent arising and non-supervenient relations in quantum physics.
 He also developed a first-person conception of consciousness expressed from the standpoint of an experience of meditation.
 More recently, he engaged a debate with the philosophical movement called 'speculative realism', from the same standpoint.